IGF1 Gilthead Seabream

 Insulin Like Growth Factor Binding Protein-4 Human Recombinant, Sf9

-Insulin Like Growth Factor Binding Protein-4 Human Recombinant produced in Sf9 Insect cells is a single, glycosylated polypeptide chain containing 237 amino acids and having a molecular mass of 30kDa.
-The IGFBP4 is purified by proprietary chromatographic techniques.
+Recombinant Human Insulin Like Growth Factor Binding Protein-4, produced in Sf9 Insect cells, is a single, glycosylated polypeptide chain.
+It comprises 237 amino acids, resulting in a molecular mass of 30kDa.
+The purification of IGFBP4 is achieved using proprietary chromatographic techniques.

 Shipped with Ice Packs